Haisaru/papers/README.md

 # papers
-A collection of papers I've wrote or contributed to
+A collection of papers I've wrote or contributed to.